drukelly/adobe-xd-photography-template/README.md

 [Download XD template](https://creativecloud.adobe.com/discover/article/design-your-own-creative-portfolio-in-adobe-xd)

 ## Why?
-I thought this the opportune project to learn more about CSS attributes/methodologies I haven't incorporated into personal projects.
-It helps me understand new concepts and retain new discovery/learnings: namely, [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/var()) and [CSS Grids](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout).
+I thought this was an opportune project to learn more about CSS attributes/methodologies that I haven't incorporated into personal projects.
+It helped me understand new concepts and retain new discovery/learnings: namely, [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/var()) [CSS Grids](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout).

-CSS Grids was particularly challenging and used this [complete guide](https://css-tricks.com/snippets/css/complete-guide-grid/) to help me achieve some of the layout's challenges.
+CSS Grids was particularly challenging and I used this [complete guide](https://css-tricks.com/snippets/css/complete-guide-grid/) to help me achieve some of the layout's challenges.
 I found the usage of `grid-template-areas` helpful and the ideal way to render the masonry-type layout gallery.

-Not exactly going for pixel perfect but a good-enough approximation of the layout build.
+I wasn't exactly going for pixel perfect but a good-enough approximation of the layout build.
 I also timeboxed myself to _complete_ this in 4-8 hours (on and off in the span of two days).

 ## Tools Used
 - **Adobe XD** [adobe.com/products/xd](https://adobe.com/products/xd)